Genetic testing

 Should I have a genetic test?

 That decision is entirely up to you.
-There is no right or wrong answer.
 Talk to family and friends you trust.
 You can talk to your doctor or to a genetic counsellor.
-Take your time.

 Talk to a doctor or genetic counsellor

 It's best to see your doctor or a genetic counsellor if you're thinking about having a test.
-That way, you can talk through the implications of having the test.
-And if you go ahead with it, you can get some good advice about what the results mean.
+That way, you can talk through what the test means, what the results could show and the decisions that may follow.
+Before your appointment, try to gather information about your family health history to share with your genetic counsellor.

 Talk to your family about genetic testing

-If you have a genetic test, you might find out things you wanted to find out, but you might also find out things you didn't want to know.
-Your relatives might want to know everything, or they might want to know nothing.
+If you have a genetic test you might find out things you wanted to find out, but you might also find out things you didn't want to know.
+Your family might want to know everything, or they might want to know nothing.

-The best way is to talk to them before you have any test, so you understand their point of view.
+The best way to know how to approach talking to your family about your results is to talk to them before you have any tests.
+This way, you will know their point of view.

 Resources and support

-- To find a genetic counsellor, go to the Australian Society for Genetic Counsellors.
+- To find a genetic counsellor, go to the Human Genetics Society of Australasia.

-- If you're pregnant, or planning a pregnancy, see Pregnancy, Birth and Baby's information on genetic counselling, or call the helpline on 1800 882 436.
+- If you're pregnant, or planning a pregnancy, see Pregnancy, Birth and Baby's information on genetic counselling.
+You can also call Pregnancy, Birth and Baby to speak to a maternal child health nurse on 1800 882 436 or video call.
+Available from 7 am to midnight (AET), 7 days a week (including public holidays).

 - If you or someone you care for has a rare genetic condition, you may be able to find a support group through Genetic Alliance Australia.